 When you think of cute, cuddly animals, reptiles are probably towards the bottom of the list.
 And it's not often that lizards and crocodiles grace the pages of annual calendars, right?

 Despite the fact that they're scaly, slithery and, often, love to eat bugs, reptiles can actually be pretty darn cute!
 Don't believe us?
-Check out these 8 reptiles that will instantly make your terrarium cuter.
+Check out these reptiles that will instantly make your terrarium cuter.

 Snakes.
-Most people are terrified of 'em (because they were a threat to our early ancestors and the way they move is just so unnatural to us, according to some theories).
+Most people are terrified of them (because they were a threat to our early ancestors and the way they move is just so unnatural to us, according to some theories).
 Indiana Jones seriously just does not want to deal with them.
 And cats will absolutely lose it if they come across a snake (or anything remotely resembling a snake, like cucumbers).
-But tiny and non-threatening snakes—like garter snakes—are actually kind of cute!
+But tiny and non-threatening snakes—like garter snakes—are actually kind of cute.

-They carry their homes on their backs, can live for up to 50 years and make excellent protagonists in childhood fables (OK, it was a tortoise, but still).
+They carry their homes on their backs, can live for up to 50 years and make excellent protagonists in childhood fables (okay, it was a tortoise, but still).
 And despite their sharp beaks, rough, scaly skin and tiny, pointed claws, a box turtle can make a pretty darn cute addition to your terrarium.

 Although they can be a little bit more difficult to care for, box turtles make some cute and seriously long-term reptilian companions.Continue to 3 of 8 below.

-Despite their bulging eyes and preferred diet of crickets, mealworms, and waxworms, the crested gecko's goofy smile and tiny lil' hands (just look at them!
+Despite their bulging eyes and preferred diet of crickets, mealworms, and waxworms, the crested gecko's goofy smile and tiny little hands (just look at them!
 They're so tiny!) make them some of the cutest reptiles that can be kept as pets.

 Did you know chameleons actually don't change color to blend into their environments?
 Rather, their colors can change from emotional responses (like fear or anger) or changes in the environment, like increased or decreased light, humidity and temperature.